NoThrottle/CommsBot/README.md

 ![CommsBot](https://user-images.githubusercontent.com/75120879/150243149-a58a7607-706b-43e9-990d-6fb2848eb671.png)
 # CommsBot

 It's basically a sound pad for gamers.
-Use your numpad when you don't want to use your voice for voice chat.
+Use your numpad when you don't want to use your voice for voice chat..

 **What Is this?**
 - You know how you basically don't use your numpad?
 Many people don't even have a numpad.
 Well fortunately, you have one(hopefully).
 Instead of getting a 60% keyboard (or a smaller laptop), you can use this!